comment-anything/requirements/drafts/current.md

+**Administrator**

+The highest authority of moderation can do anything a global moderator can do and see their approval to global moderator

 **Application Domain**

 The specific environment in which the product is to operate.
 [3] Can be an organization, a department within an organization, or a single workspace.
 [4]